 Based on the UK Chess Challenge, the UK Go Challenge is for schools and junior players.
 Heats are run in schools, with an overall Final which can be also attended by junior players who did not play in a heat.
 See ukgochallenge.com.

-It is a 3 round McMahon tournament and usually held at the East Midlands Space Centre in Leicester.
+It is a 3 round McMahon tournament and until 2012 was held at the National Space Centre in Leicester.